hemantsingh443/p2p-git-commit/README.md

 # p2p-git-commit

-**Note:** This project was originally prototyped in Rust, but switched to Go for easier cross-platform support and simpler libp2p integration.
+**Note:** I was originally doing it in Rust, but switched to Go for easier cross-platform support and simpler libp2p integration.(JNA sucks for android, couldnt get the SDK working properly and libp2p is a mess)

 A peer-to-peer Git remote and command relay system using Go and libp2p.
 This project enables secure, NAT-traversing Git operations and file access between devices without a central server.